kurt-krueckeberg/pn/docs/notes.md

 ## Scientific Research Aided by AI

 These sites use AI to help you find relevant research articles.
-They are currently free:
+Both are currently free:

 1. [elicit.org](https://elicit.org)
 2. [SciSpace](https://typeset.io/)